The Cordova Iceworm Festival

 Cordova, Alaska was very sleepy and dead during the months of January, February, and March.

-Even though the shortest day of the year on the 22nd of December, it seems that with all the Christmas events and excitement December flew by and the darkness did not impact us as much.
+Even though the shortest day of the year is on the 22nd of December, it seems that with all the Christmas events and excitement, December flew by, and the darkness did not impact us as much.

-One night 1960 after one of my fire practices, which we had every Thursday night, a few of us went for coffee.
+One night in 1960, after one of my fire practices, which we had every Thursday night, a few of us went for coffee.
 They were all great guys but not ones that I really knew except related to our duties as volunteer fire men.

-There was "Mudhole" Smith, Don and Kenny Van Brocklin, Gus Ardveson Jack Dineen and Art Gunderson and myself, those are the guys I remember.
+There was “Mudhole” Smith, Don and Kenny Van Brocklin, Gus Ardveson, Jack Dineen, Art Gunderson and me.
+Those are the guys I remember.

 We were surrounded by glaciers and two of the biggest glaciers in Alaska were “ours” just 50 miles down the only road toward the Copper River Delta, the Miles and Childs glaciers, and besides there really are iceworms.